Gesture Recognition

 Computer vision

-SignSense combines computer vision, multimodal language models, and Arabic sign language research to detect gestures, interpret context, and deliver readable translations in real time.
+Samea (سامع) combines computer vision, multimodal language models, and Arabic and Saudi sign language research to detect gestures, interpret context, and deliver readable translations in real time.

 Each module can stand alone or connect through a shared API for teams building accessible digital and physical services.